sghada4/Web_Fundamentals/README.md

-# Hello World

-This is a readme for our first project!
+This is our folder to our assignments projects in the Web Fundamentals